-Q. Am I a good candidate for LASIK?
+Q. Am I A Candidate For LASIK?

 There are a number of factors that are considered to determine LASIK candidacy.
-Request an appointment from the ophthalmologists at Spector Eye for a complementary LASIK consultation!
-The Spector Eye ophthalmologists will determine your eligibility by age, prescription stability, FDA guidelines, your eye health, and more.
+Request an appointment from the ophthalmologists at Spector Eye Care for a complementary LASIK consultation!
+The Spector Eye Care ophthalmologists will determine your eligibility by age, prescription stability, FDA guidelines, your eye health, and more.

 After your LASIK procedure, you may find that your vision appears normal in about 6-8 hours.
 Most patients experience excellent vision within 24 hours and often return to work the day after surgery.
-Every patient is different, so it is important to follow the instructions provided by Dr. Spector, your LASIK surgeon.
+Every patient is different, so it is important to follow the instructions provided by your LASIK surgeon.

-Q. Does LASIK hurt?
+Q. Does LASIK Hurt?

-Q. Is LASIK safe or FDA approved?
+Q. Is LASIK Safe Or FDA Approved?

-Most patients will need a driver the day of the procedure because it may take 6-8 hours until your vision is clear enough to drive.
+Most patients will need a driver on the day of the procedure because it may take 6-8 hours until your vision is clear enough to drive.
 You should be able to drive the day after your LASIK surgery.